nus-cs2103-AY2021S2/tp/docs/UserGuide.md

       * Expected Behavior: Autocompletes and adds all tags from Person 1.
       * Example Output: `edit 1 -t Foo -t Hello -t World`

-Note: Autocompleted Tags will be returned in alphabetical order.
+Note: Autocompleted Tags will be returned in alphabetical order and is case-sensitive.

 #### Undoing actions : `undo`